Wonderland (manga): Publication

 In North America, the manga was licensed for English release by Seven Seas Entertainment.
 The six volumes were released from November 20, 2018, to October 20, 2020.

-Volume list
+Volumes

 Reception

 Wonderland was picked as a nominee for "Best Comic" at the 46th Angoulême International Comics Festival held in 2019.
 In 2020, Wonderland was one of the manga titles that ranked on the "Top 10 Graphic Novels for Teens" by the Young Adult Library Services Association (YALSA) of the American Library Association.